Definition of a High Performance Building

 Do you have an overall strategy for the entire building?
 Will systems all work together properly?

 We will approach your project from a true whole building perspective and provide a comprehensive strategy for the building envelope, heating, cooling, hot water, reclaimed water, appliances, lighting, ventilation, energy production, and more.
-Are you looking for a solution more environmentally sensitive than traditional fossil fuel systems?
 We offer alternative choices that can either eliminate, reduce or offset your use of fossil fuels and incorporate renewable energy systems to partially or completely off-set annual energy consumption (zero net energy).